Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Development of SAR

 \subsubsection{Sensor Fusion for Adaptation}

 The software components for data analysis rely on data from multiple sensors, such as cameras, LIDAR, and GPS, to perceive the robots' operating environment and decide actions.
 However, these sensors often provide data in different formats, sampling rates, accuracies, and noise levels.
 Misaligned or inconsistent sensor data can lead to incorrect decisions, such as failing to detect obstacles, which can in turn result in unsafe actions.
 Developing software capable of real-time sensor fusion to integrate data from various sensors while ensuring reliability and accuracy remains an open challenge.
-Given the recent rise of large language models with advanced analytical capabilities, a potential direction is to explore the applicability of these models for real-time data fusion and analysis.
+Given the recent rise of large language models with advanced analytical capabilities, one potential direction is to explore their applicability to real-time data fusion and analysis.